open-edge-insights/video-ingestion/README.md

-The VideoIngestion(VI) module is mainly responsibly for ingesting the video frames coming from a video source like video file or basler/RTSP/USB camera into the EIS stack for further processing.
+The VideoIngestion(VI) module is mainly responsibly for ingesting the video frames coming from a video source like video file or basler/RTSP/USB camera into the EII stack for further processing.
 Additionally, by having VI run with classifier and post-processing UDFs, VI can perform the job of VA(VideoAnalytics) service also.

 The high level logical flow of VideoIngestion pipeline is as below:

-1. App reads the application configuration via EIS Configuration Manager which has details of `ingestor`, `encoding` and `udfs`.
+1. App reads the application configuration via EII Configuration Manager which has details of `ingestor`, `encoding` and `udfs`.
 2. Based on the ingestor configuration, app reads the video frames from the video file or camera.